Deirror/FMI/CN/Custom Projects/README.md

 Random Linear Network Coding
 -

-- Encodes each package in a linear equation
+- Encodes each package in a linear equation, meaning decoding needs N packages to decode whole data